The Hunt (2020 film): Initial reactions

 The Hollywood Reporter wrote that there were a pair of test screenings for the film which garnered "negative reactions".
 The second screening was held on August 6, 2019, in Los Angeles, in which "audience members were again expressing discomfort with the politics" of it, an issue Universal had not foreseen (although other studios had initially passed on the script for that reason).
 In a statement to Variety, Universal pushed back on a report that test audiences had been uncomfortable with the film's political slant, and also countered claims that the script had originally had an explicitly political title.

 The film's trailer received backlash by some in the conservative media for portraying supporters of Donald Trump being hunted by liberals.
 Trump also issued a tweet on August 9, 2019, criticizing the film industry while stating, "The movie coming out is made in order to inflame and cause chaos"; although Trump did not specify the name of the film, news outlets said it was most likely a reference to The Hunt.
-Kyle Smith, writing in the National Review, argued that the film would likely have a right-wing, anti-liberal tone that had been misinterpreted by conservative critics of the film's trailer.
+Kyle Smith, writing in the National Review, argued that the film has a right-wing, anti-liberal tone that had been misinterpreted by conservative critics of the film's trailer.

-In an interview with The Guardian, director Craig Zobel stated he didn't make the film in order to create controversy.
+In an interview with The Guardian, director Craig Zobel stated he did not make the film in order to create controversy.

 Box office

-The Hunt grossed $5.8 million in the United States and Canada, and $36.9 million in other territories, for a worldwide total of $42.8 million.
+The Hunt grossed $5.8 million in the United States and Canada, and $6.6 million in other territories, for a worldwide total of $12.4 million.

 In the United States and Canada, the film was released alongside Bloodshot and I Still Believe, and was projected to gross $8–11 million from 3,028 theaters in its opening weekend.
 The film made $2.2 million on its first day, including $435,000 from Thursday night previews.
 It went on to debut to $5.3 million, finishing fifth.
 The weekend was also noteworthy for being the lowest combined grossing since October 1998, with all films totaling just $55.3 million, in large part due to societal restrictions and regulations due to the COVID-19 pandemic.
 With the closure of many theaters due to COVID-19, the film played almost exclusively at drive-in theaters in the following weeks; it made $279,500 in its 11th weekend and $217,500 in its 12th weekend.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 57% based on 276 reviews, with an average rating of 5.9/10.
 The site's critics consensus read, "The Hunt is successful enough as a darkly humorous action thriller, but it shoots wide of the mark when it aims for timely social satire."
-On Metacritic, the film has a weighted average score of 50 out of 100, based on 45 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 50 out of 100, based on 45 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.